seant100/axpert_homeassistant/README.md

-# AxpertPi
+# Axpert Home Assistant

-An easy to use script to install https://github.com/ned-kelly/docker-voltronic-homeassistant.
+An easy to use script to install Axpert Home Assistant

 ## Prerequisites